Featured Image

 The United States has a higher nominal interest rate (6%) compared to the United Kingdom (5%).
 But, because of its higher inflation rate, the real interest rate is better in the United Kingdom.
 This may make the United Kingdom more lucrative for investors and improve the strength of the pound.

-The reason they do this is because, while interest rates are a boost for a currency, high inflation works in the opposite way.
+The reason they do this is because, while interest rates are a boost for a currency, high inflation has the opposite effect,

 When inflation is high, goods become more expensive.
 Goods from a nation with high inflation are less competitive compared to a country with lower inflation – where things are cheaper.
-Demand falls as the goods become less attractive.
-As a result, the value of a currency decreases.
+Demand falls as the goods from that country become less attractive.
+As a result, the value of that nation’s currency may decrease.

 What is an example of how inflation has impacted the currency markets?

-This gave the Fed plenty of justification to hint at an interest rate hike, helping the dollar to outperform its rival currencies.
-In the latter stages of the year, it reached 12-month highs against the pound and 18-month highs against the euro.
+On the other hand, the Fed raised US interest rates more quickly, helping the dollar to outperform its rival currencies.
+In the latter stages of 2021, it reached 12-month highs against the pound and 18-month highs against the euro.

 Making international payments

-From reading this article, you’ll know how much of a part inflation plays in the currency market world.
-Keeping track of inflation, and the thoughts of central banks, can be tiresome and confusing.
-And what’s more, missing crucial information could cause markets to move and lose you money.
+From reading this article, you’ll know how much of a part inflation plays in influencing currency markets.
+Keeping track of inflation, and central bank announcements, can be tiresome and confusing.
+Missing crucial information could cause markets to move and lose you money.

 Book a chat with a Currency Specialist